Love Quirks is now available for licensing!

-Love Quirks is a new musical fable based on actual events as a group of thirty-somethings explore the bizarre tribulations of love, friendship, and all the blurry lines in-between.
+Love Quirks is an award-winning musical based on actual events as a group of roommates explore the bizarre tribulations of love, friendship, and all the blurry lines in-between.

-Four broken hearts must face the past and look to the future, as they march into the strange and often hilarious world of love on the island of Manhattan.
+Four broken hearts must face the past and look to the future, as they march into the strange and often hilarious world of love.